redhat-cop/containers-quickstarts/CONTRIBUTING.md

 ## Deploy Quickstart

 As briefly as possible, walk through the steps to deploy.
-Ideally this step should just be the commands for running the applier inventory
+Ideally this step should just be the commands for running the openshift-applier inventory

 ## Architecture and Details